Vanilla-OS/website/logos.md

 description: Vanilla OS resources and logos.
 ---

-## The Idea Behind
+## The Idea
-The Vanilla OS logo wants to remain visually very **simple** yet **distinctive**.
+The Vanilla OS logo wants to remain visually **simple** yet **distinctive**.

-The entire project aims at maximum simplicity, keeping the user experience as clean as possible without imposing any unnecessary customization that could alter the user experience designed by the software that comes with Vanilla OS, e.g. GNOME.
+The entire project aims for maximum simplicity, keeping the user experience as clean as possible without imposing any unnecessary customization that could alter the user experience designed for the software that comes with Vanilla OS, e.g. GNOME.

 ## The Logo
-Our logo is distributed in 2 variants: **logo** and **icon**, both in `PNG` and `SVG` format with an optional inverted version.
+Our logo is distributed in 2 variants: the **logotype** and the **icon**, both in `PNG` and `SVG` formats with an optional inverted version.

 <div class="hero hero-center">
     <div class="container hero-wrapper">